top of page

 This competition may last three hours—so stop by and watch the lumberjacks compete!

-For more information, contact Scooter Cogar at 434-294-5755 or email scootercogar@yahoo.com
+For more information about the Lumberjack Event, contact Scooter Cogar at 434-294-5755 or email scootercogar@yahoo.com

 Enter the first WEST VIRGINIA STATE FOLK FESTIVAL